AakashM-10/FakeCurrencyClassifier/README.md

 # Dataset Description :
 The dataset consists of  features include :

-Variance of wavelet transformed images, Skewness of wavelet transformed images, Curtosis of wavelet transformed images, Entropy of images of both fake and genuine notes.
+Variance of wavelet transformed images

+Skewness of wavelet transformed images

+Curtosis of wavelet transformed images

+Entropy of images of both fake and genuine notes.

 # Understanding files and folders in project :
 KNN.py - Contains the code for the project